State map of Northern Territory showing location of Ti Tree Basin

 Project overview

-The project will generate a research report and communication materials in Indigenous language that help preserve these languages and utilise Indigenous knowledge to address the increasing environmental challenges facing Australia.
+The project will generate a research report and communication materials in Indigenous language.
+This will help to preserve these languages.

-The integration of Western and Indigenous science will enhance water management decision-making and ensure ecological and cultural requirements are considered in these decisions.
+The integration of Western and Indigenous science will enhance water management decision-making.
+It ensures key features from both perspectives are considered.
 This includes in the refinement and redeclaration of the Ti Tree water plan.

 Key project benefits